pgadige/katacoda-scenarios/opentracing-python-tutorial/initialize-tracer.md

 is passed as an argument to `init_jaeger_tracer` function.
 Thus, all spans emitted from the tracer are marked as originating from
 the service `hello-world`.

+We have now successfully initialized an instance of Jaeger tracer.